scalalandio/chimney/docs/docs/cookbook.md

           .transform
         ```

-However, if you have a control over the ScalaPB generation process, you could configure it
+However, if you have the control over the ScalaPB generation process, you could configure it
 to simply not generate this field, either
 by [editing the protobuf](https://scalapb.github.io/docs/customizations#file-level-options):